How does Everything in Common make a difference?

 Why are some gifts tax-deductible and others not?

 Gifts marked as tax-deductible (TD) represent our aid and development work; projects that address poverty alleviation, gender equality, climate justice, leadership training and responding to emergencies.

 Gifts without the tax deductible symbol represent our work standing alongside and equipping churches in their ministry.
 This includes projects around leadership development, education and theological training.
 The focus of these may at times have a church mission emphasis and therefore such gifts do not qualify for tax-deductible status under Australian law.

 How long will it take my gift cards to arrive?

-It is our commitment to fulfil your order asap and get your cards to you within 7 days.
+It is our commitment to fulfill your order asap and get your cards to you within 7 business days.
 If you order online you will receive an immediate confirmation.
-November and December are busy months, not only for our processing team but also for Australia Post!
-So, please place your order as early as possible - we may post your cards first and send your receipt at a later date.
+December is a busy month, not only for our processing team but also for Australia Post!
+So, please place your order as early as possible for the best chance in receiving your cards on time.
+We may post your cards first and send your receipt at a later date.

 Where can I lodge a complaint or feedback?

 UnitingWorld is committed to learning, reflection and improving our effectiveness.
 We highly value the contributions and feedback of our supporters and partners, so if you have a complaint please get in touch.
 For details on how to lodge a complaint, see our Complaints Procedure.

 How can I get my church or community group involved?

 Hosting an Everything in Common gift stall is a really easy way to join us in working for a better world.
 We supply the catalogues, posters, beautiful gift cards and instructions.
 It’s a great way to get your community thinking about what’s meaningful, and spreading the idea that giving more ‘stuff’ isn’t what the world needs right now.